Rebuilding and repairing

-This page mostly relates to topics where Council plays a role - such as development applications and vegetation removal - but you can also sign up to receive email updates about other support options, grants, and new announcements from programs and organisations other than Council.
+This page covers topics where Council plays a role - such as Development Applications and vegetation removal - but you can also sign up to receive email updates about other support options, grants, and new announcements from programs and organisations other than Council.

 Sent roughly once a month, you can sign up online and get the latest recovery information straight to your inbox.

 If you are considering rebuilding after the recent bushfires, please refer to our development process page.
 However, please also note these items that are relevant to bushfire-related rebuilds:

 - Outbuildings, garages, carports, cabanas etc, may not require approval.

 Find out more in the State Environmental Planning Policy for exempt development or contact Council to find out if you need approval:

 - If your building plans fit into a Complying Development category under the provisions of the State Environmental Planning Policy, any Accredited Certifier can issue the Complying Development Certificate.
 You can find an Accredited Certifier on the NSW Government's Fair Trading website.

 - Dedicated assessment officers are working to fast track all applications for the rebuilding of fire affected properties.
 In general, the timeframe for processing a Development Application is up to one month.

 - If we have a record of your development consent and you only want to reconstruct what has been destroyed, you may only need a Construction Certificate to start rebuilding.
 This only applies to development consents after 2006.
 Consents issued prior to 2006 will likely require a modified development consent to include a condition requiring compliance with the NSW Rural Fire Services Planning for Bushfire Protection.

 - Landowners seeking to build something different to what has been destroyed, or where there are no records, will need to lodge a Development Application.